stock2shop/connector/readme.md

 ```

 The report gives a detailed summary of object's and which properties were synced to the channel which is useful for
 identifying mistakes in your code.
+Please use the layout of the report to understand what it means when data is '
+synchronized to a Stock2Shop channel'.

 ### Unit Tests